Lake Rebecca Park Reserve

 254 acres of water

 Set off upon the tranquil Lake Rebecca.
-No boat?
-Rent canoes, kayaks, rowboats and paddleboats.
 Car/trailer spaces are available on the northwest end of the lake.
 A daily or annual boat/trailer pass is required.
 For a different adventure, the park offers carry-in access to the Crow River.
+Rentals will not be available in 2020.

 Perfect for a scheduled event or a spontaneous meal outside.
 There are two reservation picnic areas that can accommodate large groups.
 Shelters are available at two reservation sites.
 The general picnic area contains tables and grills, and is available for use on a first-come, first-served basis.